Zbeyer/zbeyer-2023/public/docs/resume.md

 # Zachary Beyer

 Who am I?
-I'm a developer with over seven years of native iOS software and over four years of JavaScript and/or Typescript software experience.
-I’ve worked on world class native iOS and web applications.
+I'm a developer with over seven years of native iOS and over four years of JavaScript/Typescript professional software development experience.
+I’ve worked on world class applications.
 I've made games and enterprise applications.

 ## Software Wizard | Boom Learning | 2020-Present

-Returned to Boom (Omega Labs inc.) and continued wearing multiple hats as a:
+Returned to Boom (Omega Labs inc.) and continued wearing multiple hats.
+I was a

-*   Sr. Javascript & Typescript Develeloper — developed code in highly leveraged educational platform.
+*   Sr. javascript & typescript Developer.
+Developed code in highly leveraged educational platform.
-*   Figma Designer — designed new features to meet complex buisness needs.
+*   Figma designer.
+Designed new features to meet complex buisness needs.
-*   Jira Task Manager — kept track of tickets and kept the project on task.
+*   Jira task manager.
+Kept track of tickets and kept the project on task.
+*   Devops observer.
+Watched *meteor* load balancer and met frequently to discuss performance problems.
+*   Database architect.
+Monitored iops, performance, and operations on mongo cluster.
-*   Team leader — managed a group of developers working together on an ever evoling application.
+*   Team leader.
+Managed a group of developers working together on an ever evolving application.
-*   Analytics Specialist — made GA4 give meaningful report data.
+*   Analytics specialist.
+Made GA4 give meaningful report data.
 Met with marketing to improve events over time.
-*   Accessibility guru — found compliance violations accoding to 508, EN 301 549, and W3C/WAI WCAG requirements.
+*   Accessibility guru.
+Found compliance violations accoding to 508, EN 301 549, and W3C/WAI WCAG requirements.
 Kept the app in line with international accessibility guidelines.

+Since I was rehired during the Covid lockdown, I performed these duties remotely.
+Since we followed the k-12 school year, I had to be ready to pounce during peak back to school season.

 ## Mobile Engineer | McGraw-Hill Education | 2015-2020